antoinejaussoin/retro-board/README.md

 ### Version 4.3.0 (unreleased)

 - Add the ability to restrict the number of posts per user on a given session (as an option).
+- Rename some folders in the repository to more sensible names

 ### Version 4.2.2